Join our community of websites already using SEOJuice to automate the boring SEO work.

 | Consumer/lifestyle | Instagram Reels, TikTok, Pinterest, YouTube Shorts | Vertical short video, Pinterest pins, Instagram carousels | Long podcast episodes |

 Practical implication: pick the two or three formats your actual audience consumes, and ignore the rest.
-A B2B SaaS team turning every blog post into a TikTok is wasting cycles.
-A consumer brand publishing a deep podcast is investing in the wrong distribution channel.
+A B2B SaaS team turning every blog post into a TikTok is wasting cycles (we did exactly this in 2024, see the failure case below).
+A consumer brand publishing a 45-minute podcast is investing in the wrong distribution channel.
 The reach math only works when format meets audience.

 Not every blog post deserves a full repurposing pipeline.
 The work concentrates on the 10 to 20% of content that already proved itself.
 The signals to look for, in priority order:

-What NOT to repurpose: tactical news posts (already stale by the time you adapt them), thin listicles (no substance to adapt), and anything that depends on time-bound assumptions (election coverage, product launch posts, seasonal campaigns).
+What not to repurpose: tactical news posts (already stale by the time you adapt them), thin listicles (no substance to adapt), and anything that depends on time-bound assumptions like election coverage, product launch posts, or seasonal campaigns.

 The mistake most teams make is treating repurposing as an afterthought ("we'll turn this into a video later").
 Later never comes.
 The teams that get repurposing to work bake it into the content brief from day one.